 A Fulfilling Peace

 Jesus makes a proclamation in this Sunday’s Gospel.
 “This is the time of fulfillment.
 The Community of God is at hand.”
 By doing so Jesus shifts the meaning of fulfillment.
-People longed for centuries of promise to be realized in a time of fulfillment.
-They had been promised fulfillment in the form of a lone … Continue reading “A Fulfilling Peace”
+His listeners had long been taught of a promise that was to be realized in a time of fulfillment.
+The promised fulfillment was that of … Continue reading “A Fulfilling Peace”

 Ferguson: Violence or Peace